Things to Do in Vang Vieng in October

 Best Activities in October

-Blue Lagoon and Cave Swimming
+Blue Lagoon Swimming and Cave Exploration

 Countryside Cycling Through Rice Paddies